-Academic Integrity.
+Academic integrity.
 In this class, you will be held to the high standard of academic integrity expected of all students at MIT.
-We will follow MIT's Academic Integrity Policy (see complete policy at integrity.mit.edu).

-You may work jointly with other groups on problem sets but each of you must submit solutions individually.
+- We will follow MIT's Academic Integrity Policy (see complete policy at Integrity at MIT). - You may work jointly with other groups on problem sets but each of you must submit solutions individually.
 If you choose to work with other students, we expect that you work jointly on the solutions rather than simply copying solutions from another student.
-This will help you to learn the material and to prepare for exams.
-You must work without other students, without books, and without notes on all quizzes and exams.

-Violating the Academic Integrity policy in any way will result in official Institute sanction.
+This will help you to learn the material and to prepare for exams. - IMPORTANT: On the mid-term and final exam, you can consult your notes but you must work on your own, i.e. without the help of other students or anyone else in person or online. - Violating the Academic Integrity policy in any way will result in official Institute sanction.
 Please review the Academic Integrity policy and related resources, and contact us if you have any questions related to the Academic Integrity of this course.

 Check.
 Great, you are still reading!
-To confirm that you indeed read the syllabus, please email a picture of a bear to Prof. Schilbach (fschilb@mit.edu) with the subject line "14.13 bear confirmation".
+To confirm that you indeed read the syllabus, please send an email a picture of a bear to Prof. Schilbach (fschilb@mit.edu) with the subject line "14.13 confirmation".
+Please send interesting pictures, not just the first one that shows up when googling 'bear'.